dansmyers/AI/5-Decision_Trees/Deliverables/2-Clustering/README.md

 Intuitively, you can think of a multivariate normal distribution as having each of its features drawn from a one-dimensional normal distribution.
 A sample from such a distribution looks like a "blob" in space, where the means of the distributions determine the center of the blob and the covariances determine the shape and orientation.

 Try performing one more clustering using the GMM approach.
+How do its cluster assignments compare to the real data?

 If you want to do more research, you can read about the expectation-maximization (EM) algorithm that's used to solve the distribution-fitting problem.

 ## Submission